 Not every case of rotator cuff injury or general shoulder injury requires surgery to heal.

 It is generally understood by doctors and surgeons, that surgery will introduce more scar tissue into your shoulder soft tissues.
-This added scar tissue will be problematic, requiring physical therapy and conservative treatment options post-surgery.
+This added scar tissue will be problematic, requiring PT and conservative treatment options post-surgery.
 If not dealt with properly, your shoulder could end up in worse condition than before the surgery!
 This is why surgery is only performed as a last resort for chronic conditions or severe rotator cuff injury.

-Rotator cuff surgery is generally not considered until all conservative treatment options have been exhausted.
-Or there is a complete tear in one or more of the muscles comprising of the rotator cuff.
+Rotator cuff surgery is generally not considered until all conservative treatment options have been exhausted... or there is a complete tear in one or more of the muscles comprising the rotator cuff.
 Unless it is a highly severe or complete tear, doctors, orthopedic specialists and physical therapists will advise that you try at least 6 or more months of conservative therapy with no sign of improvement before surgery will even be considered.

 - Rest - This is important for initial healing because without an appropriate amount of rest you are at risk for increased inflammation, pain and re-injury of your shoulder.

 - Avoid Activity that caused your shoulder injury. - While resting your shoulder it's also important to avoid all activities that may have caused your symptoms and any repetitive shoulder or arm movement.
 This may include reduced activities in your job if that has caused your shoulder injury.
 Continuing on with regular activities can increase the severity of your injury, turning a mild to moderate case of rotator cuff injury into serious damage or leading to a frozen shoulder.